An Advent Calendar With A Difference . . .

 - Check your tree has no insects and pests

-- Make sure it’s sturdy enough for your ornaments
+- Your tree should be sturdy enough for ornaments

 - Ensure the needles are flexible and aren’t shedding

 - Make sure it hasn’t started to fade to brown

 - It should still have a lovely fresh smell

 Dec 5th – Take Care of Your Christmas Tree